I am living on a small, sunny island in Europe and with the beach being across the road.

-So during the month of May, which is skin cancer awareness month, I would like to point out five ways to protect yourself from UV damage which will actively reduce your chances of developing skin cancer, if you implement them in your daily routine.
+So during the month of May, which is skin cancer awareness month, I would like to point out five ways to protect yourself from UV damage.

 1. Seek shade.